 Northwestern is a great place to grow closer to God and figure out what God is calling you to do.
 Students interested in Christian education, discipleship and youth ministry can lead a Bible study on campus or volunteer for an Orange City church or other ministry organization.

 Internships and field experience

 As a Christian education/youth ministry student, you’ll be required to get practical experience in a church as part of your major.
 Your adviser will help place you in a church under the supervision of a professional Christian education director or youth pastor.
 Both your field experience supervisor and your professor will mentor you through the internship.

-NWC’s exemplar campus ministry program offers all students numerous opportunities to explore ministry, including:
+NWC’s exemplary campus ministry program offers all students numerous opportunities to explore ministry, including:

 - Discipleship Groups for students who want to gather, discuss, question and seek answers for how their faith intersects with what they’re learning

 - Campus ministries like the Justice & Service Team, Project Serve and more

 - Spring Service Projects (SSP) and Summer of Service (SOS), which enable students to travel across the U.S. and around the world to volunteer at churches, youth camps and more